James Hong: 2000–2019

 He appeared in the film Safe (2012).
-He also provides the voices for the jeweler NPC Covetous Shen in Diablo III, Master Bruised Paw in World of Warcraft: Mists of Pandaria, Bucky (for two episodes) from the television series Archer, and Uncle Po in Sleeping Dogs.
+He also provides the voices for the jeweler NPC Covetous Shen in Diablo III, the "fisherman" NPC Shi Yugong in Diablo IV, Master Bruised Paw in World of Warcraft: Mists of Pandaria, Bucky (for two episodes) from the television series Archer, and Uncle Po in Sleeping Dogs.
 In 2013, he appeared as Ogisan, the gift shop keeper from the Incredible Crew sketch "Magical Video Game Controller" alongside Jeremy Shada and Shauna Case.
 He also appeared in the film R.I.P.D.
 (2013).
 In 2014, he voiced the character Ho Chan in the 2012 3D animated cartoon Teenage Mutant Ninja Turtles, a clear parody of his character in Big Trouble in Little China, David Lo Pan.

 Hong guest-starred in a 2015 episode of Agents of S.H.I.E.L.D. as the father of Melinda May, played by Ming-Na Wen, with whom he co-starred in Mulan.
 In 2018, it was announced that he was producing a feature screenplay about a grandfather and his estranged granddaughter who realize, through an unexpected adventure that pushes them into another world, that family relationships are the key to survival.
 Later it was revealed that the film's title is Patsy Lee & the Keepers of the 5 Kingdoms, directed by Zack Ward, starring Michelle Fang.

 2020s–present

 Hong appears in the A24 film Everything Everywhere All at Once, which was released on March 25, 2022.
 He won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture with the film's ensemble.
-At the ceremony he earned praise and media attention for his acceptance speech where he highlighted the lack of positive Asian representation in American cinema when he started his acting career over 70 years ago when he first got his Screen Actors Guild card.
+At the ceremony, he earned praise and media attention for his acceptance speech where he highlighted the lack of positive Asian representation in American cinema when he started his acting career over 70 years ago when he first got his Screen Actors Guild card.
 He noted his first film was with Clark Gable and that oftentimes actors portraying Asian Americans would have prosthetics and offensive accents.
 Hong stated, "Back in those days, I have to tell you this, the leading roles were played by these guys with their eyes taped up...and the producers said that Asians were not good enough, and they are not box office.
-But, look at us now".
+But, look at us now!".
 He attended the 2023 Academy Awards ceremony, where the film received 7 Oscars from 11 nominations, wearing a bow tie with googly eyes.
 Hong voiced Grandpa Wing in the animated series Gremlins: Secrets of the Mogwai, released on Max in 2023.